Android OS privacy settings: Tight level

 Turn on Backup

-What for: To not lose your data.
+What for: To back up your data.

 On devices running Android, important information and settings may be automatically saved in Google Drive.
 If you lose or break your phone, you can use your backup copy to restore your contacts, text messages, call log, installed apps, and phone settings.